runabol/sicp-course/README.md

 On the other hand, if you're here because you want to take your working knowledge to a whole new level and because you've always been fascinated by the underlying principles that make computers work both on the hardware and software level then you came to the right place.

+# Credit

+This guide was inspired by [teachyourselfcs.com](https://teachyourselfcs.com/)